 John’s son has Stargardt’s disease, an inherited form of macular disease.
 He was head teacher at Leighton Park School in Berkshire and Sibford School in Oxfordshire.
 Since his retirement John works as an independent educational consultant.
-He is also a reporting inspector and trainer of inspectors for the Independent School Inspectorate, in the UK and internationally.
+He is also a reporting inspector and trainer of inspectors for the Independent School Inspectorate, in the UK and Internationally.
 John was a Trustee of the Society from 2005 to 2011.
 He has recently rejoined the Board.

 Margaret Packham – Vice Chair (HR)

 Margaret has family members with macular disease and has been a member of the Society for 20 years.
-She is an independent HR consultant and also volunteers for the Society supporting our Reading support group.
+She is an independent HR consultant and also volunteers for the Society through our Reading support group.
 Margaret became a Trustee of the Society in 2011.

 Alan Walter* – Vice Chair (Marketing)

 Alan's career was in Retail Management.
-Following his retirement from Marks and Spencer he has held various Trustee roles for disability charities.
+Following his retirement from Marks & Spencer he has held various Trustee roles for disability charities.
 He was Chair of Bucks Vision for four years prior to joining the Council in 2010, and was appointed Vice Chair in 2012.

 Tom Wilson - Honorary Treasurer (Finance)

 Tom is a retired corporate finance partner of PricewaterhouseCoopers in London.
 He has been the Honorary Treasurer and a Trustee since 2003.
-He is responsible for overseeing the Society’s finances and is chairman of the Finance and Fundraising Committee.
+He is responsible for overseeing the Society’s finances and is Chairman of the Finance and Fundraising Committee.